dnanexus/dx-javascript-toolkit/releases/README.md

 All releases are backward compatible unless noted otherwise.

+## v0.0.6 (2014/12/03) ##
+Removing reference to functions provided by Underscore.js; Underscore is no longer a dependency.

 ## v0.0.5 (2014/11/17) ##
  Implementing readBytes, and preventing upload of folders.

 ## v0.0.4 (2014/10/14) ##
- Extracting ajaxRequest into a top level resource.
+ Extracting ajaxRequest into a top level resource. *This release introduced an undocumented dependency on Underscore.js*

 ## v0.0.3 (2014/10/03) ##
  Minor fixes and enhancements.